 - The St. Andrew’s College Library has 37,000 volumes and receives 30 periodicals.
 It has extensive holdings on the Reformed churches and traditions and on Canadian church history with special emphasis on the prairie context.
 It has developed a particularly strong collection in the areas of liberation theology, feminist theology and current social issues.
 The library hosts a collection of United church New Curriculum materials.

 Access to the University of Saskatchewan Library is available to STU students, faculty, and staff.
 The U of S Library has a strong theological collection within its 3,500,000 volumes, plus general and subject-specific databases.
-STU students, faculty and staff who are travelling may also request in-person access to the library collections of almost all Canadian academic libraries and many academic libraries in the United States.
+STU students, faculty and staff who are travelling may also request in-person access to the library.
+USask has developed a research guide on Religion.